Between existence and essence

 Aurelius: yes, that suits me perfectly because to be happy is to understand your nature and to accomplish it.

-Simone: Aurelius, your stubbornness in keeping ready-made answers is also your answer.
-Because you are not like us, you cannot understand what we mean.
-It just shows that you cannot escape your destiny.
-Our actions define us in life, yet they are defined a priori by our essence.
+Simones: Aurelius, your stubbornness in keeping ready-made answers is also your answer because the lack of faith you speak of could be part of who these creatures are.
+It would prove that you cannot escape your fate.
+Our actions define us in existence but they are nevertheless defined a priori by our essence.

-Aurelius: so why did you ask me these questions?
+Aurelius: so why did you ask me these questions if you think you know the answer?

-Simone: you are supposed to know about divine purposes, we thought you could have enlightened us.
+Simones: you are supposed to know about divine purposes, we thought you could have better enlightened us.

-Aurelius: to ask them is wanting to know more than you need to, dear Simone.
-I advise you to accept who you are.
+Aurelius: to ask these kinds of questions is to want to know more than you need to, dear Simones.
+I advise you to accept who you are and I remind you that to believe God created creatures devoid of faith is heresy.
+How could they choose, that doesn’t make sense.

 Aurelius: you too, my friends, and remember that your generosity is your charm; keep it alive, that is the main thing.